analogjs/analog/apps/docs-app/docs/features/routing/overview.md

 export default class AboutPageComponent {}
 ```

-### Dynamic Routes
+## Dynamic Routes

 Dynamic routes are defined by using the filename as the route path enclosed in square brackets.
-Dynamic routes must be placed inside a parent folder, or prefixed with a parent path and a period.

 The parameter for the route is extracted from the route path.

-The example route below in `src/app/pages/products.[productId].page.ts` defines a `/products/:productId` route.
+The example route below in `src/app/pages/products/[productId].page.ts` defines a `/products/:productId` route.

 ```ts
 import { Component, inject } from '@angular/core';